JamesPerlman/GridBall/README.md

 # GridBall

-A mathematical attepmt at gravitational visualization.
+A mathematical attempt at gravitational visualization.

 Use your finger to move the "ball."